oliverklee/tdd-reader/Exercises/code-katas-en.md

 - no dependencies

 ```
-reads a list of words from a file and returns it as string[]
+reads a list of words from a file (one word per line) and returns it as string[]
-1 word per line
+a word may be a compound word like "chicken soup"
 ```

 ### Palindrome finder